paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 **Monitoring for third party failures**

-One of the reasons I went down the path of looking for third parties that might be impacted is because the timing of the event was known.
 Often we don’t have the liberty of advance notice of impending failures - such as the recent Crowdstrike outages, CDN failures, and other major internet platform incidents.
 In this case, we had at least 24 hours notice that a massive certificate revocation event would occur (and then a few additional days after the extension).

 Using the HTTP Archive data I could see that none of the third parties used by my employer were impacted.
 However to be absolutely certain I configured a Catchpoint dashboard to monitor for third party availability issues.
 This dashboard displays the % availability for each third party host, the number of failures for each third party, and some load time metrics.
 The idea was that if a particular third party we use experienced an issue, we’d be able to identify it quickly.